 Dignity Health-GoHealth Urgent Care COVID-19 testing options

 Whether you need a COVID-19 test for travel requirements or because you aren’t feeling well, we offer rapid and PCR testing 7 days a week.
-For COVID-19 testing, save your spot online or schedule a Virtual Visit with one of our providers.
+For COVID-19 testing, save your spot online, walk in or schedule a Virtual Visit with one of our providers.

 Rapid molecular test